AceDataCloud/SoraAPI/docs/sora_videos_generation_api_integration_guide.md

 }
 ```

-It can be seen that the generated effect is a video created from an image, and the result is similar to the above text.
+It can be seen that the generated effect is a video created from images, and the result is similar to the above text.

 ## Character Generation Video Task